Did you know you can choose from a variety of effective cooling systems for our high-speed solid rotor electrical machines?

 About the author

-Panu Hava currently works as Team Leader, Machine Development – Electric Machines at Yaskawa Environmental Energy / The Switch.
-He has over a decade of experience in product development of electric machines, including industrial induction & synchronous machines and high-speed induction machines.
+Panu Hava currently works as Product Manager, solid-rotor machines at Yaskawa Environmental Energy / The Switch.
+He has over a decade of experience in product development of electric machines, including industrial induction and synchronous machines as well as high-speed induction machines.

 Today, his main responsibilities are technical sales support for new tailored products and leading product development of high-speed electric machines.
 Hava holds a M.Sc.
 (Tech.) in Mechanical Engineering from Lappeenranta University of Technology.